Fast-food restaurant: New Zealand

 In New Zealand, the fast-food market began in the 1970s with KFC (opened 1971), Pizza Hut (1974), and McDonald's (1976), and all three remain popular today.
 Burger King and Domino's entered the market later in the 1990s.
 Australian pizza chains Eagle Boys and Pizza Haven also entered the market in the 1990s, but their New Zealand operations were later sold to Pizza Hut and Domino's.

 A few fast-food chains have been founded in New Zealand, including Burger Fuel (founded 1995), Georgie Pie (founded 1977, but closed 1998 after falling into financial trouble and being bought out by McDonald's) and Hell Pizza (founded 1996).

 Europe

 United Kingdom

 The United Kingdom's signature type of fast-food restaurant is a fish and chip shop, which specializes in fish and chips and also other foods such as kebabs and burgers.
 Fish and chip shops are usually owned independently.
-Many other types of home based fast-food operations were closed in the 1970s and 1980s after McDonald's became the number one outlet in the market.

-However, brands like Wimpy still remain, although the majority of branches became Burger King in 1989.
+Burger brands like Wimpy remain, although the majority of branches became Burger King in 1989.